jpds-zz/entrymgr/README.md

 entrymgr
 ========

-entrymgr is a command-line-based journal entry management tool which can use a DVCS as a backend for history tracking.
+entrymgr is a command-line-based journal entry management tool which can make use of a DVCS as a backend for history tracking and file replication.

 It can be used, for example, to maintain a text-based diary, or a journal of server changes.